 After receiving a copy of your certificate, your local social services team should contact you to ask if you wish to be included on its register of blind and partially sighted people.
 If you say “yes” then you become registered.

 If you choose not to be registered, you can still get support from social services to help you remain independent.
-Find out more about getting help from social services without registering.

 There are some very significant advantages to getting registered.
 Firstly, it can make life more affordable by enabling you to claim a wide range of concessions.
 These include a half-price TV Licence, help with NHS costs, help with your Council Tax bill and tax allowances, leisure discounts and free public transport.
 Which concessions you are entitled to depends on whether you are registered as severely sight impaired or sight impaired.